beardfriend/zoom_chatting_parser/README.md

 ![](docs/chat_save.png)

 2. Open the Zoom chat file and put it into the parser.
-And

 ```go
 package main